-In our bathroom, we had one of those things attached to one of the electrical outlets.
+In my bathroom, I had one of those things attached to one of the electrical outlets.
 You know, one of those things that you screw in in place of the faceplate, and it gives you six outlets instead of two.
 It was blue.
 I didn't put it there, as I've never had an occasion to plug in two things at a time in the bathroom, let alone six, so I guess it's always just been there.

 Anyway, the blue thing died.
 Kaput, stopped working.
 And because I am training for the Procrastination Olympics, I ignored it for six months.
 I just used other outlets instead.
 I was afraid that the electrical underneath was bad, so I didn't remove the blue thing, because not knowing is half the battle, right?
 That's totally how it works.

-So we have friends visiting soon, and it occurred to me that some of them might have personal care appliances that they needed to use, and so I got out my trusty screwdriver, removed the blue thing and tossed it away.
+So I have friends visiting soon, and it occurred to me that some of them might have personal care appliances that they needed to use, and so I got out my trusty screwdriver, removed the blue thing and tossed it away.
 I grabbed my blow dryer and plugged it into the underlying outlet and BEHOLD!
 It still worked.
 Yay.

 But my house was built by marmosets without any proper plans or permits and the wiring was done by some dude they picked up outside a beer store who just wanted a few bucks to score a sixer.
 So the underlying outlet was all cattywampus, but I was pretty sure I could fix it.

-Chef Boyfriend, cautious soul that he is, insisted on turning off the power to the outlet before I began tinkering with it.
+Boyfriend, cautious soul that he is, insisted on turning off the power to the outlet before I began tinkering with it.
 He headed out to the fuse box in the garage, but returned only a moment later.